woniland/ski_jump/instructions/3-CEO.md

 ### Pull Requests and Issues

-Make sure that all three teams use Pull Request to implement new features and that a suitable reviewer is assigned.
+Make sure that all three groups use Pull Request to implement new features and that a suitable reviewer is assigned.
-For every Pull Request check that the contribution
+For every Pull Request check that the contributions
-- makes sense, i.e. is physically correct
+- make sense, i.e. they are physically correct
-- does not contain trivial typos
+- do not contain trivial typos
-- is sufficiently documented
+- are sufficiently documented

 **Step 1:** Open three Issues to track the status of the three groups in Exercise A.

-It often makes sense to annotate the respective Pull Request behind a completed task, e.g. `- [ ] task 1` -> `- [x] task 1 #123`.
+It often makes sense to annotate the respective Pull Request or commit behind a completed task, e.g. `- [ ] task 1` -> `- [x] task 1 #123`.

 #### CEO Issue